 Negative rates could effectively mean that savers have to pay rather than earn interest on their savings.
-Some countries have already started to use negative interest rates, including the European Central Bank and the central banks of Japan, Sweden, Switzerland and Denmark, meaning that retail banks have to pay to store excess cash at the central bank safely.
+Some countries have used negative interest rates in recent years, including the European Central Bank and the central banks of Japan, Sweden, Switzerland and Denmark, meaning that retail banks had to pay to store excess cash at the central bank safely.

 Negative interest rates mean that financial institutions may have to pay interest to borrowers instead of earning interest from them, but savers could also be affected.
 Unfortunately, negative interest rates aren’t a new phenomenon.

 At the peak of the pandemic, Ireland and all the 19 nations in the Eurozone, along with Sweden, Switzerland and Japan, all had interest rates below zero.
-Japan has had negative interest rates since 2016, though speculation is widespread in the market that the Bank of Japan will lift negative interest rates in the first half of 2024.
+Japan had negative interest rates since 2016, but increased its key interest rate from -0.1% to a range of 0%-0.1% in March 2024.

 When the national base rate drops to a negative figure, banks incur a charge for holding their cash in the central bank – the Central Bank of Ireland in Ireland – rather than earning interest.
 This means banks then decide whether or not to pass this cost on to their savers.